 This is just a summary.
 Further guidance specific to February 2019’s Quality Payments will be published by NHS England in due course.
 In the meantime, you should also read the two documents featuring current NHS England guidance (Gateway Criteria Guidance & Quality Criteria Guidance).

 Full guidance from NHS England

 This tip-sheet is just a summary.
 You must also read the full NHS England guidance to make sure you meet the Quality Payments criteria.
-There are 3 key documents:

 - Gateway Criteria Guidance

 - Quality Criteria Guidance